tolauwae/phd-thesis/src/introduction/introduction.typ

 Debuggers are especially useful in the domain of embedded systems, where software interacts heavily with hardware, and the physical world.
 These real-world interactions can lead to non-deterministic bugs that depend on specific input values, or other interactions with the environment.
+In fact, device issues are one of the most common causes of bugs in embedded systems @makhshari21:iot-bugs.
 Additionally, embedded software is often written in an _interrupt-driven_ manner, where the program is interrupted by hardware events, such as a timer or an external signal, and the program must respond to these events in real-time.
 Such code can be difficult to debug, as the program's state may change unexpectedly due to hardware interrupts, and the timing of these events can be unpredictable.
+//Additionally, concurrency bugs can depend on specific interleavings of events, making them difficult to reproduce and debug @li23:empirical-study.
-Moreover, interrupt-driven code can lead to unpredictable bugs that depend on the order or timing of events, making them difficult to reproduce and diagnose.
+Moreover, interrupt-driven code can lead to unpredictable concurrency bugs that depend on the order, interleaving, or timing of events, making them difficult to reproduce and diagnose @li23:empirical-study.

 Unfortunately, debuggers for embedded software are often constrained by the very limitations of the hardware they target.
 They typically rely on specialized hardware debugging interfaces, which can be difficult to configure and require additional---sometimes expensive---equipment.